mirror/dd-wrt/src/router/python/Doc/reference/datamodel.rst

       dot-notation is used to get and set such attributes. *Note that the current implementation only supports function attributes on user-defined functions.
       Function attributes on built-in functions may be supported in the future.*

+      A cell object has the attribute ``cell_contents``.
+This can be used to get the value of the cell, as well as set the value.

       Additional information about a function's definition can be retrieved from its code object; see the description of internal types below.